alanng10/class-lang/Docue/Article/Single/a.md

 # Single

-Single is system program lang.
+Single is program lang for effect.
-Single is system programming language.
+Single is programming language for effect.
 Single is object oriented.
 Single is class based.